 What Are The Professional Standards?

-Members are bound by the Council’s Codes of Ethics and Practice.
-Professional Indemnity and Public Liability insurance is provided by the Council for all UK members.
+Training for me took place at the CCIM (College of Integrated Chinese Medicine) in Reading.
+I am also a member of the BAcC (British Acupuncture Council).
+I follow the Council’s Code of Ethics and Practice.
+Moreover, Professional Indemnity/ Public Liability insurance is provided by the Council for all UK members.

 What About My Doctor?

-If you have been seeing your doctor, you may want to tell him or her that you are coming for acupuncture.
-Acupuncturists prefer that you do for example, if you are on medication (other than drugs which cannot be replaced), then we would hope to reduce or eliminate your drug intake and your doctor may need to be involved in any change of medication.
+If you have been seeing your doctor, you may wish to advise them that you are having acupuncture.
+Acupuncturists prefer that you do.
+If you are on medication.
+The aim is to reduce or indeed eliminate your drug intake in liaison with your doctor.